-“I saw online that having a writer’s platform helps,” she continues.
+“I read online that having a writer’s platform helps,” she continued.
 “A writer’s platform is like how well your name is known.
 No one buys a book from an unknown person.”

-I lean towards the screen to see the small words better.
-It reads something along the lines of:
+I leaned toward the screen to see the small words better.
+It read something like:

-“I looked it up online and saw that getting your name out there as a writer is one of the most beneficial things to selling books.
+“I saw that getting your name out there as a writer is one of the most beneficial things to selling books.
 My best friend is a writer, so I’m dedicating this blog to her.
 She’s an amazing writer and I think the world needs to know her name.”

-A smile brightens across my face.
+A smile brightened across my face.
 I read it twice just to make sure I read it right.

-“It’s on Blogger,” Lily explains.
+“It’s on Blogger,” Lily explained.
 “You can go by any name you want, but it’s a good way to get out there.
-You can write whatever you want.
+You can write whatever you want too.
 It’s yours.”

-Of course, by now, that website she gave me is long gone.
+Of course, that website she gave me is long gone by now.
 It didn’t take off as well since I didn’t promote it much.
 Trial and error, right?
-But I’ve found the website that works for me now.
+But I’ve found a website that works for me now.
 My platform’s getting bigger.

-But that was probably one of the kindest acts someone has ever done for me.
-Lily was the only person at my school who acted like writing could get me far in life.
+But that was one of the kindest acts someone had ever done for me.
+Lily was the only person at my school at the time who acted like writing could get me far in life.
 She never had a doubt.

-Her faith in me was a leap towards my writing career.
+Her faith in me was a leap toward my writing career.
 My writer’s platform helped me climb higher too.